 Student Service Learning (SSL) Program Volunteers

-Young people and high school students volunteer in order to fulfill community service requirements for high school graduation.
-Complete the Student Volunteer Application, and submit it at your local library.
+Young people and high school students can volunteer in order to fulfill community service requirements for high school graduation.
+To apply, complete the Student Volunteer Application (PDF), and submit it at your local library.

 Interns or Practicum Students